 - I bought a passport case earlier this year and it's so cute, I whip it out every chance I get!
 Check out the full selection of cases--there's pretty much one for every mood.

 - Air travel is very taxing on the skin.
 To keep mine refreshed and help induce relaxation, I always pack this $5 travel-sized lavender mist.
 I also keep this rich repair cream on deck to avoid ashy hands and ankles, especially when traveling in cold weather.
 I actually keep both of these products in my purse at all times!

 - Compression bags tend to go with me on most trips because I like traveling carry-on only whenever possible.
 They minimize the space clothes take up in your bag and make overpacking dangerously easy.
 This works out well for me because I like to serve lots of looks on vacation.

 - When I travel, I like to spend as much time exploring and experiencing as I can.
 This means not looking for outlets or waiting for my phone or tablet to charge at any time.
 For this, a reliable power bank is my hero.
-Be sure to fully charge it before heading out and then, as needed, overnight and you should be good to go.
+Be sure to fully charge it before your trip then as needed while traveling and you'll be good to go.

-- To maximize space and avoid checking bags, I use a set of travel-size containers.
-This allows me to have all my favorite beauty and hair goods on hand without any bulk.
+- To maximize space and avoid checking bags, I use a set of travel-size containers, which allows me to have all my favorite beauty and hair goods on hand without any bulk.
 These containers are leak-proof and each holds enough product, in my experience, for at least a week-long trip.

-- Lastly, is my trusty little spinner.
+- Lastly is my trusty little spinner.
 It is key to me being able to whiz through the airport and unpack with ease.
-This one is under $100 and has taken me to Hawaii, Miami, and more.
+This one is under $100 and has taken me to Hawaii, Miami, Tulum, and more.

 I hope these essential travel products help you take your next trip in comfort and style.
 I'm nosy so, what travel do you have coming up?
 I'm heading to Blue Ridge at the end of this month and D.C. in November.
 As always, thanks for reading!